14 Types of Wood Fences for Great Privacy & Curb Appeal

 Wood Picket Fence

-When you think about a prosperous middle-class family, your mind instantly builds a house with picket fences around it.
+When you think about a prosperous middle-class family, your mind instantly builds a house with white picket fences around it.
+It is the symbol of the suburbs and the old American dream.
 This type of wood fence consists of several wooden boards that stand upright and are connected by horizontal rails.

 If you want more privacy, you can place the wooden boards' side by side.
 You have the freedom for wood fence options when constructing it to build it as you see fit.